-- The individual might lose touch with the reality, the present, and themselves.
+- The individual might lose touch with reality, the present, and themselves.

-- In other cases, sudden anxiety attacks result in feelings of dizziness/ lightheaded and unsteadiness/faint.
+- In other cases, sudden anxiety attacks result in feelings of dizziness/ lightheaded and unsteadiness/faintness.

 - The victim also experiences chest discomfort or pain, smothering, shortness of breath, and choking sensation.

-- People with an anxiety disorder are uncomfortable around crowds and often want to isolate themselves from social situations.
+- Patients with anxiety disorder are uncomfortable around crowds and often want to isolate themselves from social situations.
 They have specific phobias and compulsive behavior.

-Specific situations and events trigger anxiety disorders.
+Specific situations and events trigger depressive disorder or anxiety disorders.
 Individuals most often experience panic attacks, which last for a short time of 10 minutes.
-As a first-aider, you need to follow through the steps in offering assistance to the victim.
+As a first-aider, you need to follow through with the steps in offering assistance to the victim.

-Assess the Surrounding for Risk of Harm or Suicide:
+1. Assess the Surrounding for Risk of Harm or Suicide

 To initiate a conversation, respectfully approach the person in a private setting.
 You should always be patient with the person if they are not willing to speak up immediately.
 An open-ended question could be a good conversation starter.
 An example is, “how are you doing?”
 If the person starts to talk, listen quietly.
 Show compassion and understanding as you look.
 Most importantly, be an active listener.

 As you listen, be patient with the individual.
 Show interest and encouragement by maintaining comfortable eye contact.
 Allow moments of pause and silence in between the conversations.
-You can ask to follow up questions to seek clarification wherever necessary to show interest and understanding.
-Avoid the use of specific phrases such as “I see” within the conversation.
-Keep your physical expressions in check, too, and maintain an open body language.
+You can ask follow-up questions to seek clarification to show interest and understanding.
+Avoid using specific phrases such as “I see” within the conversation.
+Keep your physical expressions in check and maintain open body language.

-There are certain things you will need to watch out for and avoid during the conversation actively.
-Distance judgmental thoughts and feelings.
+There are certain things you will need to watch out for and avoid during the conversation actively, such as distant, judgmental thoughts and feelings.
 Avoid being critical of the individual and their opinions.
-Do not try to imply that the person’s attitudes and beliefs are misguided.
+Do not imply that the person’s attitudes and beliefs are misguided.
 Keep away certain items that could divert your attention, such as computers, television, and smartphones.
-Always give helpful advice and avoid flippant statements such as “you’ll get over it.”
+Always advise and avoid flippant statements like “you’ll get over it.”

 People that are struggling with anxiety disorder struggle with extreme fear.
 The individual might feel like the people close to them don’t understand or care enough about their illness.
 They might also feel worthless of anyone’s love and fear that they are utter failures.
 The feelings and emotions the person experiences are harmful and intrusive.